GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

 In this lab, you will use  [Cloud Run](https://cloud.google.com/run/docs) and  [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs) to receive messages about events from a Pinball machine, and to send messages back to be displayed on the machine.
-You will then add features to your Cloud Run service with aid from Gemini CodeAssist.
+You will then add features to your Cloud Run service with aid from Gemini Code Assist.

 ### What you will do...

 * Use  [Cloud Shell](https://cloud.google.com/shell/docs) IDE to download code for an existing Web application.
 * Edit and then deploy the application to Cloud Run.
-* Extend the application's functionality using  [Gemini CodeAssist](https://cloud.google.com/gemini/docs) in Cloud Shell IDE.
+* Extend the application's functionality using  [Gemini Code Assist](https://cloud.google.com/gemini/docs) in Cloud Shell IDE.

 ### What you will learn...

 * How to use Cloud Run and Cloud Pub/Sub to build a distributed application.
-* How to use Gemini CodeAssist to add new features using additional Google Cloud services.
+* How to use Gemini Code Assist to add new features using additional Google Cloud services.

 ### What you will need...